The best corporate cards in Australia compared

 How do corporate cards work?

-Corporate cards give businesses a simple and controlled way to manage employee purchases and company spending.
+Corporate cards give businesses a simple, controlled way to manage employee purchases and company spending.
 Here's a simplified breakdown of how they typically work:

 Issuance: The company applies for corporate cards from a financial institution.
-Once approved, the company can issue these cards to employees who need them for business-related expenses.
+Once approved, it issues cards to employees who need them for business-related expenses.

 Spending: Employees use corporate cards to make purchases for business purposes, such as travel, meals, or office supplies.
-The company can preset spending limits and allow purchase categories to control expenses.
+The company can preset spending limits and allowed purchase categories.

-Tracking: Each transaction made with a corporate card is recorded, making it easy for the company to track spending in real time.
-This helps in monitoring expenses and ensuring compliance with company policies.
+Tracking: Each transaction is recorded, making it easy for the company to track spending in real time and monitor compliance with company policy.

-Reconciliation: At the end of the billing cycle, the company receives a consolidated statement that includes all employee-made transactions.
-This statement can be reconciled with the company's accounting system to ensure accuracy.
+Reconciliation: At the end of the billing cycle, the company receives a consolidated statement covering all employee transactions, which it reconciles against its accounting system.

-Payment: The company pays the card issuer for the total amount spent by employees during the billing cycle.
-This is usually done through a single payment, simplifying the process compared to reimbursing individual employees.
+Payment: The company pays the card issuer for the total amount spent during the billing cycle in a single payment, rather than reimbursing individual employees.

-Expense reporting: Employees may still need to submit expense reports, but the process is streamlined because the transactions are already recorded.
-Modern platforms like Airwallex reduce administrative burden with expense management features.
+Expense reporting: Employees may still submit expense reports, but the process is faster because transactions are already recorded.
+Platforms like Airwallex reduce the admin burden further with built-in expense management.

-Rewards and benefits: Some corporate cards offer rewards, cashback, or other benefits based on spending, which can provide additional value to the company.
+Rewards and benefits: Some corporate cards offer rewards, cashback, or other benefits based on spending, adding extra value for the business.

-Corporate cards can help businesses manage expenses more effectively, improve cash flow, and provide a convenient way for employees to make the necessary purchases.
-This is critical as organisations’ recurring monthly expenses increase.
+Corporate cards can help businesses manage expenses more effectively, improve cash flow, and give employees a convenient way to make necessary purchases – increasingly important as organisations' recurring monthly expenses grow.

 6 top corporate cards in Australia

-To save you time, we've compiled a list of our top corporate card picks and their key details below, including:
+To save you time, we've compiled our top corporate card picks and their key details below:

 Airwallex Corporate Card is a multi-currency debit card that pays from existing currency balances to reduce FX fees.